Report

 About the Report

 At Define American, we believe that powerful storytelling can shift perspectives and create lasting change.
 Understanding who we are speaking to, where they spend their time, and what resonates with them is essential to building narratives that make an impact.
 In our Move Them or Lose Them series with Harmony Labs, we dive deep into the media habits of the “Moveable Middle”—those who are moderate on immigration issues and have the potential to shift toward pro-immigrant attitudes and actions.
 Part One – Knowing the Audience, focuses on who they are, what they care about, what drives them to action, and how to reach them.
 This foundational knowledge lays the groundwork for crafting narratives that resonate and persuade, meeting people where they are in their media landscapes.
 In Part Two – Strategies for Reaching the Middle, we identify specific narrative strategies that align with the Moveable Middle’s values and encourage greater support for immigrant communities.
 Through key storytelling approaches, this report offers actionable strategies for creating compelling content that fosters empathy and promotes belonging for immigrants.
+In Part Three – Research to Practice, we present case studies showing how we applied this research through the Immigrants Belong Community of Narrative Practice to engage moveable audiences on the platforms where they already are.

 Part 1 – Knowing the Audience